 The stripe command creates a volume element that stripes a set of volume elements across an address space.
-When you create a stripe, you must specify whether you are naming the generated volume to which it is attached or whether the system will generate a temporary volume name.
+When you create a stripe, you must specify whether you are

 It is legal to create a stripe that consists of volume elements of unequal size, although this may leave some space unused.